 Compare

-Hydra vs Zendesk: the one-platform answer for teams paying Suite + Advanced AI + a separate CRM
+Hydra vs Zendesk: the one-platform answer for teams paying Suite + AI resolutions + a separate CRM

 Who this comparison is for

 You're a B2B SaaS founder or early-stage operator with somewhere between 50 and 500 customers.
-You're on Zendesk Suite for support, you've either added the Advanced AI agents add-on or you're being pitched it, and you're also paying for a separate CRM — HubSpot, Pipedrive, or Zendesk Sell on a different contract.
-Every month the invoice for "customer tooling" creeps up and every month the seams between those systems leak another edge case.
+You're on Zendesk Suite for support, you're paying per-resolution for AI agents (or being pitched Copilot on top), and you're also paying for a separate CRM, whether that's HubSpot, Pipedrive, or Zendesk Sell on a different contract.
+Every month the invoice for "customer tooling" creeps up, and every month the seams between those systems leak another edge case.

 You're not looking for the absolute cheapest support tool.
 You're looking at a line-item sprawl problem and asking whether one product could do the work of three.
 That's what this page is for.